LostNFound-Andro/LostNFound-Design/README.md

 # LostNFound-Design
-Design Document for the LostNFound Application.
+Object Oriented Design Document for the LostNFound Application.
 Prepared using Latex.